 Applying to business school as an entrepreneur can be challenging, but can also represent a tremendous opportunity to pursue your dreams.
 Consider the above factors before you start your own application process.

 Applying to business school?
-Call us at 1-800-925-7737 and speak with an MBA admissions expert today, or take our free MBA Admissions Profile Evaluation for personalized advice for your unique application situation!
-As always, be sure to find us on Facebook, YouTube, Google+ and Twitter.
+Call us at 1-800-925-7737 and speak with an MBA admissions expert today, or request a free MBA Admissions Consultation for personalized advice for your unique application situation!
+As always, be sure to find us on Facebook, YouTube, and Twitter.

 Dozie A. is a Veritas Prep Head Consultant for the Kellogg School of Management at Northwestern University.
 His specialties include consulting, marketing, and low GPA/GMAT applicants.
 You can read more articles by him here.